Skip to Main Content AUB

 Use this format for images published on social media platforms.
 For images that have been reposted from an original source, wherever practicable try to reference the original.
 References should consist of the following elements:

-• Author's Family Name, Initial(s)
+• Poster's Family Name, Initial(s) or Screen-name.

 • Title or excerpt of post

-• Day and Month of Post
+• Day and Month of post.

 • Available from: Web Address